Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description fully covers behavior: read-only, no side effects, returns Markdown results with file paths, line numbers, snippets, and cross-repo dependencies.
-It also discloses the failure mode for lightweight builds.
+No annotations are provided, so the description fully discloses behavior: read-only, dual query against vector and graph databases, no side effects, returns Markdown with file paths, line numbers, code snippets, and dependencies.
+It also mentions the failure case when semantic search is disabled.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.